RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101_dynatrace/lab3-installagent.md

 </blockquote>
 <img src="../images/ocp-dynatrace-oneagent-operator-1.png" width="500"><br/>

+Then verify the deployment via the Dynatrace Tenant interface

 <blockquote>
 In the Dynatrace tenant, select "Deployment status" and ensure that you have 6 Dynatrace OneAgents deployed across the 6 hosts in the cluster
 </blockquote>